marcywdev/gulp-bootstrap/README.md

    If you don't already have Gulp CLI installed globally, you can install it via `npm i --global gulp-cli`.

+3. Update the proxy URL in gulpfile.js to the local URL for your site.

-3. To start the dev build process, either run the command `gulp` or use the `dev` command script in `package.json` (`npm run dev`).
+4. To start the dev build process, either run the command `gulp` or use the `dev` command script in `package.json` (`npm run dev`).
 Both of these run the default gulp task which compiles, auto-prefixes, and minifies the Sass files, transpiles and minifies the JavaScript, and starts a Browsersync server which reloads the page on file change.